ConnorSweeneyDev/.config/readme.md

 https://github.com/user-attachments/assets/88be324a-265e-4b93-9800-35db70285a57

-*Showcase: An overhaul of the Windows development experience, using a tiling window manager with workspaces and a status bar rather than a taskbar, many command line utilities, some custom scripts, a lot of hotkeys and a fully fledged Neovim setup that uses the Windows Terminal.*
+*Showcase: An overhaul of Windows, using a tiling window manager with workspaces and a status bar rather than a taskbar, many command line utilities, some custom scripts, a lot of hotkeys and a fully fledged Neovim setup that uses the Windows Terminal with PowerShell Core.*

 # System
 The layout of this repository assumes a chronological reading, meaning that dependencies from one